 Depending on what time of the year you visit, the animals you will see will vary.
 When we visited there were:

 - Pigs – they are huge, furry and noisy, very unlike Peppa

 - Strange hen creatures with long feathered legs.

-I’ve seen Crystal Palace Park farm refered to as Crystal Palace Zoo, and you can kind of see why.
+I’ve seen the farm refereed to as Crystal Palace Zoo, and you can kind of see why.
 As well as all the farm animals there is also a small reptile house with horrible snakes, lizards and giant slugs.
 Children love this, and it’s also indoors so a good option to head into if it’s raining.

 It’s small but very sweet, and best of all the farm is completely free, so worth a look if you’re in the area or en route to the dinosaurs.

 Crystal Palace Park Farm is at Ledrington Rd, Greater London SE19 2BS.
 It’s open 12-4 every day apart from Wednesday.

 ** It’s at the top of the dinosaur lake – if you enter the park from the train station entrance, follow the path on the far right, past the sports stadium.